oscarotero/domplates/README.md

 ### Subtemplates

-You can use also inner templates:
+You can use also templates within templates:

 ```html